reinikai/markdown-templates/3 Resources/_templates/Project.md

 - Target::
 - Hard deadline:: N/A

 ### Ways of working

-- *Scrum, waterfall, kanban, etc.*
+- *Scrum, waterfall, Kanban, remote, on-site, etc.*

+## Deliverables

+- *A deliverable refers to **any tangible or intangible output that is produced and required by the project** and is delivered to the customer, client, or project sponsor.*

 ## Artifacts